 Driver injured while uninsured (Civil Code 3333.4)

 Driver injured while driving drunk (Civil Code 3333.4)

 To help you better understand California's caps on “pain and suffering,” our California personal injury lawyers discuss, below:

 - 2. Is there a cap on pain and suffering in California?

 - 2.1.
 Damage caps for medical malpractice / professional negligence

 - 2.3.
 Damage caps on convicted felons

-- 3. How does a jury calculate pain and suffering in California?
+- 3. How does a jury determine the value of pain and suffering?

-- 4. Can I recover for pain and suffering without a physical injury?
+- 4. What if I didn't suffer a physical injury?